1510

 Employee Orientation vs. Employee Onboarding

 First, it’s worth defining what onboarding actually is.
-Many people still use the terms “onboarding” and “employee orientation” interchangeably.
+Many people still use the terms “onboarding” and “orientation” interchangeably.
 However, orientation and onboarding are two very separate concepts.

-The idea behind employee orientation is to get your staff members prepared for their new roles.
+The idea behind employee orientation is to get your team members prepared for their new roles.
 Employee onboarding is a more long-term concept.
 Onboarding encompasses the entire employee journey, starting from the moment they meet their colleagues, all the way up to the point where they are fully performing.

 Used correctly, this process not only strengthens your employer brand and employee engagement, but it also paves the way for a more successful, productive, and efficient team.
 It helps to acclimate people to the company culture, set expectations, and keep team members aligned with the vision, mission, and goals of the business.